 The schools in Faringdon moved about and changed name quite frequently during the 20th Century.
 It might therefore be easier to follow their history if they are categorised according to the road on which the buildings were located rather than by the name of the school.

 1826-1935.
 The National School for Boys, 120 boys, age 6+.
 It became Faringdon Church of England School for Boys, age 11-14.
-The building, on the far corner of Berners Way has been renovated as a private house.
+The building, which is on the far corner with Berners Way, and shown here derelict and up for sale has now been renovated into two private houses.

 The school was erected in 1833 in London Road for 125 girls.
 Mrs Shirley was headmistress from the late 1800’s until 1905 and then Miss Shilleto until the late 1920’s.
 The school became part of Faringdon Girls’ Council School in 1927.
 At the outbreak of WWII the building was used as a Drill Hall.
 It is now Chester House (private) #87 London Street, occupied by Dr. Humphries and his family.